duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 ## Add Cheat Sheet Settings

 Right now, since we named our file `regex.json`, our Cheat Sheet will trigger on phrases like 'regex guide' or 'regex syntax'.
-If we want it to trigger on words other than 'regex,' we can specify aliases.
-Add the following property under `metadata`:
+If we want it to trigger on words *other than* 'regex,' we can specify aliases.
+Add the `aliases` property under `metadata`:

 ```javascript
 {